 Are both men and women affected by infertility?

 How is ARC different?

 How large is the ARC Fertility Network?

-ARC is the largest and most established network of vetted and validated board-certified reproductive endocrinology infertility specialists who provide 25% of the in vitro fertilization (IVF) cycles at over 250 locations in the US.
-The ARC employer program is evidence-based for optimal outcomes, validated by winning the Validation Institute award in 2018 and 2019.
+ARC is the largest, most established national network of selected, vetted, board-certified reproductive endocrinology and fertility specialists.
+Their Centers of Excellence (COE) provide 25% of the in vitro fertilization (IVF) cycles at over 250 locations in the US.
+The ARC Family Forming Benefit is evidence-based for optimal outcomes, validated by winning the Validation Institute award in 2019, 2020 and 2021.